Updated January 2, 2020

-The adjustable dumbbell sets have been around for over 3 decades.
-In the mid-1980’s weightlifting at home was becoming increasingly popular, the convenience of training at home was starting to become more attractive to men and women with busy lives who were short on time.
+The adjustable dumbbell sets have been around for over three decades.
+In the mid-1980’s weightlifting at home was becoming increasingly popular; the convenience of training at home was starting to become more attractive to men and women with busy lives who were short on time.
 With limited space and small budgets, a set of adjustable dumbbells proved to be the most popular choice.

-With old-school sets you can simply buy extra iron weight plates as and when needed.
-Adjustment times of these sets are slow as you will need to manually add and remove the weight plates.
+With old-school sets, you can buy extra iron weight plates as and when needed.
+Adjustment times of these sets are slow, as you will need to add and remove the weight plates manually.

 Powerblocks’ pin stacking systems and Ironmasters’ Quick-Lock were both built and designed for serious weightlifters with their excellent expansion packs and durable builds.

-You can read our comprehensive and detailed reviews and comparisons of the best adjustable dumbbells of 2019 here
+You can read our comprehensive and detailed reviews and comparisons of the best adjustable dumbbells of 2020 here.

 Ease of Adjustment